 Federally funded research shows that generic Geosynthetically Confined Soil (GCS®) structures can have bearing capacities and safety factors more than 10 times those of Mechanically Stabilized Earth (MSE) walls.
-NCHRP research demonstrated that GRS/GCS® walls and abutments can withstand any credible earthquake.
+NCHRP research demonstrated that GCS® walls and abutments can withstand any credible earthquake.
 State of the art GCS® technology translates into better, safer, quicker, easier and cheaper retaining walls, bridge abutments, box culverts, foundations, rockfall barriers, avalanche and debris flow deflectors, and more.
 Facing options include natural vegetation, wire mesh, natural stone, concrete block, or sculpted shotcrete.
-You are the designer – use your imagination.

-The key to GCS® performance, as demonstrated in the very first “fabric walls” in the 70’s, is close (8 inch/200mm) spacing of geosynthetic sheets in compacted granular backfill.
-These inclusions provide measureable confining effects in granular backfilll up to about four inches (100mm) from each sheet.
-Proximal confinement induces interparticle failure modes as with concrete and bedrock, and explains why Unique Composite GCS® structures even with the lightest fabrics can be designed to withstand loads over 20 tons per square foot (2.2 MPa).
-Simple composite, quasi-tieback MSE structures rely on intraparticle shear and can fail under self weight.
+The key to GCS® performance, as demonstrated in the very first “fabric walls” by the USFS in the 70’s, is close (8-12 inch) spacing of geosynthetic sheets in compacted granular backfill.
+Inclusions provide measureable confining effects in granular backfilll up to about four inches (100mm) from each sheet.
+Proximal confinement prevents particle dilation and induces intraparticle failure modes (as with concrete and bedrock).
+This phenomenonexplains why Unique Composite GCS® structures even with the lightest fabrics can be designed to withstand loads over 20 tons per square foot (2.2 MPa).

-The world of opportunity in the true science of GeoMonlithic behavior is lost on our generation and probably the next.
-Our professors, engineers and associations have yet to recognize the grievous error of our day one decision to use Rankine methods to describe this Unique Composite or GeoMonolithic behavior.
+Our professors, engineers and associations are just now recognizing the grievous error in our decision to use Rankine methods to describe this Unique Composite or GeoMonolithic behavior.
 The world would be a different place had we understood in the 1970’s to test after construction….we would have recognized and quantified the non linear relationships of spacing.
 We would not have thrown the light, inexpensive fabrics under the bus in favor of wide spaced grids.

 I am always available to comment, assist, even visit sites at no cost.